maswiebe/maswiebe.github.io/_posts/2024-08-20-perfsub_cts.md

 The stock of 13 Old units is now shared by both Person 1 and 2.
 This is the demand cascade: rich people moving in and increasing competition in the market for new apartments results in higher prices of old apartments, making housing less affordable for the poor.
 (This is also known as up-filtering, where for a given home, poorer residents are replaced by richer residents.)
+Here I've shown how demand cascades over two steps; in reality, demand would flow down dozens of steps, representing different levels of housing quality.

 ![](https://michaelwiebe.com/assets/housing/cts_qty/cascade/eqm2_oldapt.png){:width="100%"}